-A risk concentration in Life and Health reinsurance business is primarily present due to mortality risks.
-In addition, the risk of a pandemic event governs an essential fraction of our solvency capital requirement for life and health business with regard to concentration risks.
+A risk concentration in life and health reinsurance business is primarily present due to mortality risk including the risk of a pandemic event, which governs an essential fraction of our solvency capital requirement for life and health business with regard to concentration risks.
+In addition, longevity and morbidity risks are relevant for the consideration of risk concentrations due to the business growth in these areas.
 To govern our risks we regularly monitor our exposure regarding potential pandemic events in the context of internal model runs.
-More detailed information is also available in Section D.2.2.2.
+More information is available in Section D.2.2.2.

 Through our quality assurance measures we ensure that the reserves established by ceding companies in accordance with local accounting principles satisfy all requirements with respect to the calculation methods used and assumptions made (e.g. use of mortality and morbidity tables, assumptions regarding the lapse rate).
 In addition, the assumptions are continuously reviewed on the basis of empirical data and modified if necessary.
-New business is written in all regions in compliance with underwriting guidelines applicable worldwide, which set out detailed rules governing the type, guality, level and origin of risks and how these considerations are factored into the pricing.
+New business is written in all regions in compliance with underwriting guidelines applicable worldwide, which set out detailed rules governing the type, quality, level and origin of risks and how these considerations are factored into the pricing.
 These global guidelines are revised annually and approved by the Executive Board.
 Special underwriting guidelines give due consideration to the particular features of individual markets.
 By monitoring compliance with these underwriting guidelines we minimise the risk of an inability to pay or of deterioration in the financial status of cedants.
 Regular reviews and holistic analyses (e.g. with an eye to lapse risks) are carried out with respect to new business activities and the assumption of international portfolios.
 Large transactions are also examined by our risk management department.
 Individual actuarial reports and documentation ensure that regular scrutiny also takes place on the level of the subsidiaries.
 The interest rate risk, which in the primary sector is important in life business owing to the guarantees that are given, is of only minimal relevance to our company thanks to the design of our reinsurance treaties.
 We have confidence in the entrepreneurial abilities of our underwriters and grant them the most extensive possible powers.
 In our decentralised organisation we manage risks where they arise using a consistent Group-wide approach in order to obtain an overall view of the risks in life and health reinsurance.
 Our global underwriting guidelines provide underwriters with an appropriate framework for this purpose.